Take Care with Keyless Ignitions

 As convenient as they are, keyless ignitions aren’t without drawbacks:

 - A technical glitch may result in the car not recognizing the presence of the key fob.
-In this case, the car won’t start or the engine could lose power.
+In this case, the car won’t start or the engine might lose power.

 - Drivers might shut off the car but forget to put it in park, which could allow the vehicle to roll away.